-The defendant contends that the defendant is a service provider and therefore not liable for copyright infringement because the infringement occurred in the context of the defendant's provision of information location tools to refer or link users to infringing material or activity.
+The defendant contends that the defendant is a service provider and therefore not liable for copyright infringement because the infringement occurred in the context of the defendant's provision of information location tools, such as a directory, index, reference, pointer, or hypertext link, to refer or link users to infringing material or activity.
 The defendant has the burden of proving this defense by a preponderance of the evidence.